MPIK-COMMS/mugs/README.md

 <img src="doc/images/mug.png" align="right" height="150" />
 # MUGS - Mobile and Unrestrained Gazetracking Software

+## Introduction
+MUGS provides both, geometric as well as regression methods, for calculating the gaze vector of a subject and it's intersection with a planar display in a free moving scenario.
+It also provides helpful interfaces for recording, filtering and analyzing data.

 ## Installation - Linux

 ### Install prerequisites and dependencies: